 The Desert Is Amazing

 I’ve never seen anything quite as beautiful as the Sahara Desert.
 There was something otherworldly about the contrast between the orange sand and the blue sky, and the way the sand rippled in perfect formations.

 As sunset fell, I almost wanted to pinch myself to confirm that it was real.
 But if it was a dream, I didn’t want to wake up.

 It’s about two long days in a van on the way to the desert, and besides stopping at the UNESCO site of Ait Ben Haddou and a pretty gorge, most of the stops are pretty uninteresting.

 I get motion sickness quite easily, so I lulled myself into a state of near-constant semi-slumber for the two days.
-They’ll also take you to expensive and uninspiring restaurants, though since I wasn’t a big fan of Moroccan food to begin with, that wash’t a huge loss.
+They’ll also take you to expensive and uninspiring restaurants, though since I wasn’t a big fan of Moroccan food to begin with, that wasn’t a huge loss.

 The Rug Store

 In a moment of weakness, I splurged on a hand-woven Berber rug, paying about $35US for a small lambswool rug – mind you, I don’t even have a home, so why I needed a rug was beyond me.